mmingoia/HTML_MN_Group_Project/README.md

 -Which contributing factors are most significant in determining voter turnout within the United States?

-- How can we help change this in the future?
+-How can we help change this in the future?

 -Are the laws of each state affecting the voter turnout?